AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-duration-intro.1.md

-## How long will the duration of employment be?
+## How long will you employ someone in this role for?

-This question is asked because it is related to the amount of years you can sponsor someone for.